mjstealey/irods-provider-galera/hugo-docs/content/init-galera.md

 2. consumer
 Please select a number or choose 0 to enter a new value [1]:
 Updating /etc/irods/server_config.json...
-Warning: Cannot control echo output on the terminal (stdin is not a tty).
-Input may be echoed.

 +-----------------------------------------+
 | Configuring the database communications |